PortalGaming/AirPhoneLib/README.md

 _The library is still in development, please come back later.
 Soon I'll have several example and a quick interactive tutorial to help you getting started!_

+[AirPad](https://github.com/GlenDC/AirPad) is a product developed by me, using Airphone.
+It will be used as one of the biggest examples of how AirPhone can also be used in a final product, rather than just for speeding up the development of a mobile game.

 ## Further Documentation

 For more detailed inormation, please head over to [the Airphone wiki](https://github.com/GlenDC/AirPhone/wiki).
 Your question has still not been answered?
 Don't hesitate to contact me via [mail](mailto:contact@glendc.com) or by posting it as an issue.